daespinel/intersite/README.md

 ![python](https://img.shields.io/badge/python-3.5%20%7C%203.6%20%7C%203.7-blue)
 [![Build Status](https://travis-ci.org/daespinel/intersite.svg?branch=master)](https://travis-ci.com/github/daespinel/intersite)

-# DIMINET DIstributed Module for Inter-site NETworking services deployement
+# DIMINET DIstributed Module for Inter-site NETworking resources deployement

-DIMINET is a a distributed/decentralized module for inter-site networking services capable to interconnect independent networking resources in an automatized and transparent manner.
+DIMINET is a a distributed/decentralized module for inter-site networking resources capable to interconnect independent networking resources in an automatized and transparent manner.
 Layer 2 network extensions and Layer 3 routing functionss are two main implementation tasks.
 This first proof-of-concept of the proposed solution has been implemented besides the networking service of Open-stack, Neutron.
 One important planned feature of our proposed system is the generalization to other cloud services.
 So the collaboration between independent systems can reuse and extend based on this building block.

 While this project is independent of Neutron networking API service, it acts as an plugin deployed on the same networking node of Neutron, such add-on service will be very useful to manage and utilize independent geo-distributed networking resources for services like network slicing.